Barry Bonds: College career

 Bonds attended Arizona State University, hitting .347 with 45 home runs and 175 runs batted in (RBI).
-In 1984 he batted .360 and had 30 stolen bases.
-In 1985, he hit 23 home runs with 66 RBIs and a .368 batting average.
+In 1984, he batted .360 and had 30 stolen bases.
+In 1985, he hit 23 home runs with 66 RBI and a .368 batting average.
 He was a Sporting News All-American selection that year.
-He tied the NCAA record with seven consecutive hits in the College World Series as sophomore and was named to All-Time College World Series Team in 1996.
+He tied the NCAA record with seven consecutive hits in the College World Series as a sophomore and was named to All-Time College World Series Team in 1996.

-Bonds was not well-liked by his Sun Devil teammates, in part because in the words of longtime coach Jim Brock, he was "rude, inconsiderate and self-centered."
+Bonds was not well-liked by his Sun Devil teammates, in part because in the words of longtime coach Jim Brock, he was "rude, inconsiderate and self-centered".
 When he was suspended for breaking curfew, the other players initially voted against his return even though he was easily the best player on the team.

 He graduated from Arizona State in 1986 with a degree in criminology.
 He was named ASU On Deck Circle Most Valuable Player; other winners include Dustin Pedroia, Willie Bloomquist, Paul Lo Duca, and Ike Davis.
 During college, he played part of one summer in the amateur Alaska Baseball League with the Alaska Goldpanners.

+Bonds was inducted into the Sun Devil Hall of Fame 1999 Class.

 Professional career

 Draft and minor leagues

-The Pittsburgh Pirates drafted Bonds as the sixth overall pick of the 1985 Major League Baseball draft.
+The Pittsburgh Pirates drafted Bonds with the sixth overall pick of the 1985 Major League Baseball draft.
 He joined the Prince William Pirates of the Carolina League and was named July 1985 Player of the Month for the league.
-In 1986, he hit .311 in 44 games for the Hawaii Islanders of the Pacific Coast League.
+In 1986, he hit .311 with seven home runs and 37 RBI in 44 games for the Hawaii Islanders of the Pacific Coast League.